chrisdobbins/node-controlled-relay-leds/README.md

 * one (1) 1 kOhm resistor
 * one (1) PIR sensor

-###Software###
-* Node.js modules
-  * onoff
-  * Express.js
-  * body-parser

 ##To-Do##
 * Functionality to control the colors on the LED strip will be added at a future date.
 Because the RPi 2 only has two hardware PWM channels, this will likely involve moving everything over to the Espruino Pico, which has 21 PWM pins.
 * Adding a computer-generated schematic.
 The primary hurdle to that has been the difficulty of finding an RGB LED schematic symbol.
-* Adding functionality to monitor door/window sensors and send SMS alerts.
+* Adding functionality to monitor door/window sensors
+* ~~Add functionality to send SMS alerts.~~
-* Adding functionality to monitor a solar panel and battery charge.
+* Add functionality to monitor a solar panel and battery charge.-